CarlosSilvaFortes/hrafn-annwn/CODEX.md

 def _load_prev_adapter(prev_path: str, model: nn.Module) -> bool:
     """
-    Load previous CURLoRA adapter for inheritance.
+    Load previous adapter state (inheritance ritual).

-    CRITICAL: Loads U, C, R, and indices to maintain CUR subspace consistency.
-    This ensures that warm starts use the SAME C and R as the previous adapter, so the inherited U is applied to the same basis.

-    This is how we build a chain of adapters:
-    - First run: Sample C/R, zero-init U (cold start)
-    - Subsequent runs: Load previous C/R/U, fine-tune U only (warm start)

-    Returns:
-        True if successfully inherited, False if cold start
+    Returns True if successfully inherited, False otherwise.
+    This is the ritual of continuity — memory passes from night to night.
     """
     if not os.path.exists(prev_path):
-        LOG.info("⚠ No previous adapter found, starting from ZERO (cold start)") return False
+        LOG.info("⚠ No previous adapter found (cold start)") return False
     try:
         prev = torch.load(prev_path, map_location="cpu")
     except Exception as e:
-        LOG.warning("⚠ Could not load previous adapter: %s (cold start)", e) return False
+        LOG.warning("⚠ Could not load previous adapter: %s", e) return False

-    # Verify it's a CURLoRA adapter
     if not isinstance(prev, dict) or not all(isinstance(v, dict) and "U" in v for v in prev.values()):
-        LOG.warning("⚠ Previous adapter is not CURLoRA format (cold start)") return False
+        LOG.warning("⚠ Previous adapter not CURLoRA format")

-    # Load U, C, R, and indices from previous adapter
+        return False

     loaded = 0
     for name, module in model.named_modules():
         if isinstance(module, LinearWithCURLoRA) and name in prev: